Porsche 917: 1971 917 16 Cylinder

-In an effort to keep up with other more powerful cars in the Can-Am championship, a 6.6 litre, 750PS (551 kW, 739 bhp) flat-16 engined prototype was developed.
-It was tested in the original 917PA chassis, with the wheelbase extended by 270mm to take the longer engine.
-Although more powerful than the flat-12, it was also 80 kg heavier.
+In an effort to keep up with other more powerful cars in the Can-Am championship, a 6.6 litre, 750PS (551 kW, 739 bhp) flat-16 engined prototype was developed based on the 5-litre.
+It was tested in the original 917PA chassis, with the wheelbase extended by 270mm to take the longer engine, basically an added flat-4.
+Although more powerful than the flat-12, it was also 80 kg heavier, and still less powerful by big US V8 engines of the time.
 Porsche decided that turbocharging the flat-12 would be more profitable, and the flat-16 was shelved.
+Ferdinand Piech's grandfather, Ferdinand Porsche, had designed the 1930s Auto Union racing cars with a supercharged V16 that eventually was bored out to 6 litre.
+Piech later got a turbocharged 16-cylinder of his own with the Bugatti Veyron.